Daddy (serial)

-Daddy is a Pakistani drama serial which premiered on ARY Digital on 13 November 2010 and ended on 5 February in the following year.
-The serial is produced by Samina Humayun Saeed's Production house Six Sigma Productions, written by Ali Imran, directed by Misbah Khalid.
+Daddy is a Pakistani drama serial which premiered on ARY Digital on 13 November 2010 and ended on 5 February the following year.
+Written by Ali Imran, and directed by Misbah Khalid, the serial is produced by Samina Humayun Saeed's production house Six Sigma Productions.

 This was veteran actor Khayyam Sarhadi's last drama serial.
 He died before the last episode was aired, which was officially dedicated to the deceased actor.